-- 14. Define and describe atoms, ions and molecules. - 15.
+- 14. Define and describe atoms, ions, and molecules. - 15.
 Discuss in detail how a molecule is formed from atoms.
 In what ways is this different from nuclear fusion reactions? - 16.
 What makes a carbon atom special and important for life?
 Describe in general the kinds of interstellar molecules that have been found.
 In what ways are these facts important to a study of extraterrestrial life? - 17.
-Why are ionic molecules, like HCO+ and N2H+, able to react with neutral molecules, like H2, and build more complicated molecules, whereas ordinary, neutral, molecules cannot do this in interstellar clouds? - 18.
+Why are ionic molecules, like HCO+ and N2H+, able to react with neutral molecules, like H2, and build more complicated molecules, whereas ordinary, neutral, molecules cannot do this in interstellar clouds?
+Are such molecular ions common on Earth? - 18.
 Describe three lessons that we can learn from the presence and nature of interstellar molecules. - 19.
 What are the two kinds of dust particles known to exist in interstellar space? - 20.
 How does dust protect interstellar molecules from destruction? - 21.
-Why is dust necessary for the formation of $H_2$ ? - B. Molecular Clouds - 22.
-What are typical temperatures, densities, sizes, and masses of molecular clouds? - 23.
-Describe the composition of molecular clouds. - 24.
-What molecules are known to exist in icy mantles on dust particles in molecular clouds?
+Why is dust necessary for the formation of $H_2$ ?

+B. Molecular Clouds

+- 22. What are some properties typical of molecular clouds? - 23.
+Describe the composition of molecular clouds. - What molecules are known to exist in icy mantles on dust particles in molecular clouds?
 What are some possible implications of these mantles?